cran-task-views/GraphicalModels/GraphicalModels.md

 This task view is a collection of packages intended to supply R code to deal with graphical models.

+Notice that Structural Equation Models (SEM) packages are in a sense also graphical models.
+However, SEM packages are not presented here but are they have their own section in the `r view("Psychometrics")` task view.

 The packages can be roughly structured into the following topics (although several of them have functionalities which go across these categories):